romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can a developer reference a CodeQL query from a public repository within their code scanning workflow?
+Q: How can a developer reference a CodeQL query from a public repository within their code scanning workflow?
 <details><summary>Show the answer</summary><p>

 - **By specifying the URL of the public repository in the uses field of their CodeQL workflow file**